 Horses have a choice and a voice.
 This is often a rare experience for even the best cared-for horses.
 There are no ‘have-to’s’ for horses during the exercises.
 We work with a horse’s responses – whatever they are – to facilitate insight and learning for our clients about their behavior, their energy, their leadership presence.

 SAFE horses also learn that people can be loud, disorganized, even energetically a little chaotic, without something terrible happening to them.
 Most of our clients do not have instant success in their first interactions with horses.
 They explore new ways of embodying their leadership and regulating their energy, often for the first time.
-Their efforts can be confusing to horses as they practice bringing the mental, emotional, and physical aspects of their leadership into alignment, or congruence.
+Their efforts can be confusing to horses as they practice bringing the mental, emotional, and physical aspects of their leadership into alignment.

-Their Transition to a Forever Home
+Their Transition to an Equine Forever Home

 We believe that when SAFE horses participate in Leadership with Horses, they (as well as the humans) develop a greater capacity to extend trust, develop meaningful connections, and experience mistakes as a part of learning, rather than punishment.